 Most modern hard drives have special information stored on the PCB.
 This information is specific for each HDD, it is not universal.
 The information is stored in a a flash memory chip or the micro controller unit (MCU).
 For some models we can rebuild the required information if it goes “missing”, but for almost any modern Seagate hard drive it is impossible or just not affordable to rebuild the required information.

 In this case we received a Seagate 2.5″ hard drive that the customer had switched the PCB with one they purchased on eBay.
 The lucky thing for this customer is that Seagate model ST1000LM024 is really a Samsung HDD.
 Samsung is one of the few modern HDDs that you can source a matching PCB and there is a chance it will work without swapping the flash chip or reading the the data from the original MCU.
 You still need to match certain criteria and the customer’s donor PCB was no match.
 We had a matching PCB in stock and the recovery was a success!

 That’s it for special cases this week.
 We recovered a number of typical cases including broken flash drives and failed hard drives.
 We did receive a DOA Seagate ST2000LM007 (Rosewood) HDD too.
-Unfortunately, that’s not unusual either so you might want to avoid Seagate 1 & 2 TB portable hard drives first started appearing, but the 2017 and later models seem to be more reliable and the recovery rates match those of other brands and models (Seagate Rosewood Mobile Disk Drives).
+Unfortunately, that’s seemed to be more common with Seagate 1 & 2 TB portable hard drives first started appearing, but the 2017 and later models seem to be more reliable and the recovery rates match those of other brands and models (Seagate Rosewood Mobile Disk Drives).